briheet/Filesystem/README.md

 Info from [Here](https://github.com/libfuse/libfuse)

 Making a fuse filesystem
-Majorily testing it out right now

 The main idea is to view relationship in a database.
-I can create Sym links but going back is not the option and it would be a headache.
+I can create Sym links but going back is not the option and multiple Symlinks would be a headache.
 Hence we are here.

-The idea is to have files in like a database and view it out.
 The files also have custom links for you to navigate.

 - How to run for now: